 To qualify for a disabled parking badge you will usually need to:-

-Anyone from the EU can apply for the blue badge, but you will need to have an NIE number and a EU passport.
+Anyone from the EU can apply for the blue badge, but you will need to have an NIE number and an EU passport.
 You won’t necessarily be asked for your residency certificate or card, however, if you are living in Spain for more than 3 months of the year you will usually have one of these as it is a legal requirement.

 You will then need to complete the form, which you can get from your local town hall.
 The form is usually referred to as a ‘Solicitud de Reconocimiento de la Condición de la Minusvalida’.

-Once you have completed the form, if not already done so, you will need to have your level of disability assessed by a doctor at one of the approved medical centre’s (Centro de Diagnostico y Orientación).
+Once you have completed the form, if not already done so, you will need to have your level of disability assessed by a doctor at one of the approved medical centres (Centro de Diagnostico y Orientación).

 If you then qualify and have sufficient disability and reduced mobility, you can then apply for your blue badge via your local town hall.